DC 5260Musculoskeletal38 CFR § 4.71aLast verified: APR 8, 2026

 Conditions commonly secondary to Leg, limitation of flexion of include: Ankle Instability / Ankle Arthritis, Obstructive Sleep Apnea (Obesity-Mediated Chain), Contralateral Knee Pain / Osteoarthritis, Depression / Anxiety (Chronic Mobility Impairment), Hip Pain / Hip Bursitis / Hip Arthritis, Lumbar Strain / Lumbosacral Spine Condition.
 Secondary conditions caused or aggravated by a service-connected disability are ratable under 38 CFR § 3.310.
 Medical nexus evidence linking the primary and secondary condition is required.

-What evidence do I need to establish service connection for Leg, limitation of flexion of?
+What evidence supports a higher rating for Leg, limitation of flexion of?

 Get a Personalized Rating Analysis